 The circuits in this book often do not use a resistor or other component to slow down the electrical current passing through the LED.
-Normally this would damage an LED, because LEDs can only handle verv low currents (much smaller than the current provided by your battery But your Boffin LEDs have resistors built into them, and these internal resistors protect the LEDs by slowing down the current.
-Be careful i vou use electrical sets with unprotected LEDs as you will need to use external resistors to prevent them from
+Normally this would damage an LED, because LEDs can only handle very low currents (much smaller than the current provided by your battery) But your Boffin LEDs have resistors built into them, and these internal LEDs by slowing down with unprotected LEDs as you will need to use external resistors to prevent them from burning out.